Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/users.md

 The suspension of a user prevents the account from logging on to Hornbill.
 Other Hornbill users will be able to continue to interact with a suspended account.
 Suspended users can be reactivated.
 A user can be automatically suspended by providing too many incorrect passwords at login.

 ### Archive Users
 Archiving a user prevents the account from logging on to Hornbill and will also prevent other users from interacting with this account.
-Historic contributions within the collaboration features will be intact and visible, but they will no long be available as a co-worker.
+Historic contributions within the collaboration features will be intact and visible, but they will no longer be available as a co-worker.
 This is the recommended option for when someone leaves.
 Archived users can be reactivated.